 As an Advisory Board Member of the RAND Center for Middle East Public Policy, Younes and the Y&S Nazarian Family Foundation sponsored RAND work in Israel to explore energy alternatives and to aid the Israeli government with long-range planning.
 The Foundation also joined forces with the Mayo Clinic (USA) and MSR/Sheba Medical Center (Israel) to harness the unique strengths, technological capacities and visions of the two institutions in order to accelerate the advancement of medical education through a simulation-based curriculum.

-The newly-endowed Younes & Soraya Nazarian Center for Israel Studies, at University of California Los Angeles, teaches students about the history, culture and society of Israel.
+The endowed Younes & Soraya Nazarian Center for Israel Studies, at University of California Los Angeles, teaches students about the history, culture and society of Israel.
 In Los Angeles, the Nazarian Pavilion, in the historic Doheny Library at the University of Southern California, Beit Midrash at the Milken Community High School; and in Israel, the Younes & Soraya Nazarian Library at Sapir College and the University of Haifa, the Haifa University Memorial Scholarship program, project with the Technion and the army, projects in Technoda, Tel Hai Academic College and Jerusalem College of Engineering are all examples of support towards education.

 Previously, Younes served as Chairman of the Habib Levy Cultural & Educational Foundation, and board member of the Jewish Federation and Jewish Television Network.
 Additionally, he is the leader in the affairs of Sinai Temple and supports numerous charitable organizations in the community.